 For new outlets installed in a bathroom, electrical code requires GFCI protected outlets.
 If you happen to have an older bathroom with pre-existing outlets that do not have GFCI protection, a bidet seat can still be installed and work fine.
 However, GFCI protection is strongly recommended in water borne environments like bathrooms and kitchens.

 For new construction, NEC requires a 20amp circuit with at least a 15amp outlet.
 Please check your regional electrical code for further details.

 Do I need a dedicated circuit?

-In most cases, no. Bidet toilet seats generally work fine on shared bathroom circuits.
+In most cases, no. Bidet toilet seats generally work fine on shared bathroom circuits because they sit idle for 23 hours and 55 minutes a day.
 In some cases where older homes are still on dated electrical standards, installing a bidet seat that has a tankless water heater on a shared circuit with bathroom lighting can cause the lights to flicker when the water heater is activated.
 While rare, flickering bathroom lights should not cause any serious problems aside from annoyance.